Sheila A. Dillon

 Prior to her work in government, Sheila was the Director of Real Estate at the Massachusetts Housing Partnership and the Director of Development for the Dorchester Bay Economic Development Corporation.

-Ms. Dillon received her undergraduate degree at from the State University of New York, an M.B.A. from Suffolk University, and a M.A. in Psychology from Pepperdine University.
+Ms. Dillon received her undergraduate degree from the State University of New York, an M.B.A. from Suffolk University, and a M.A. in Psychology from Pepperdine University.
 She currently lives in Boston with her husband and two children.